johnzastrow/johnzastrow.github.io/_posts/2008-07-05-sending-files-over-sftp-in-an-automated-fashion.md

 we describe the machine you want to login TO as the client (compute
 node).
 In the example below we are using root, but you should likely
 use a standard user name.
 Go to the .ssh directory of your home
 directory.
-If it isn’t there, you may create one with the command
+If it isn't there, you may create one with the command

 mkdir ~/.ssh